acmpo6ou/vim-emoji-ab/README.md

 should produce a list with previews.

+### Advanced notes

+#### Completion lists

+The list of completions / emojis was generated automatically from `emoji.json` taken from the [gemoji](https://github.com/github/gemoji) project using the python script `tests/parse-emojis.py`.
+Here you can see that each emoji has both aliases (which appear to be unique), and tags (which are not unique).
+We define completions by combining these lists, and adding suffixes when tags are not unique.

-### Helper functions
+#### Helper functions

 All functions from the [vim-emoji](https://github.com/junegunn/vim-emoji) plugin are available.
 Just replace `emoji#` with `gh_emoji#`.
-The completion code is directly taken from this plugin, but the data is replaced gemoji tags / aliases.
+The completion code is directly taken from this plugin, but the data is replaced by the gemoji tags / aliases.

 ### Color emojis

-You can get color emojis in vim (even on a terminal!) by installing the right fonts.
+You can get color emojis in vim (even on a terminal 😱🤯💥) by installing the right fonts.
 On Debian buster:

     apt install fonts-noto-color-emoji